Heritage

 The concept

-We have worked closely with clients Cadw, and a wide range of stakeholders, including ICOMOS, to test our ideas and create new contemporary architecture that is infused with, and responds to, the significance of this amazing place.
+We worked closely with clients Cadw, and a wide range of stakeholders, including ICOMOS UK, to test our ideas and create new contemporary architecture that is infused with and responds to, the significance of this amazing place.

-Our designs add a lightweight, textural form that sits onto and into the twin towers forming a sheltered platform on the upper level, a place to sit and reflect that is accessible to all.
+Our designs add lightweight, contextual forms as bespoke pieces of 'furniture' that fit onto and within the triple towers of the gatehouse, forming spaces to explore and discover that result in a platform on the upper level, a place to sit and reflect that is accessible to all.

 ‘The hands that built the castle’